oyhaan/Summative/README.md

 To use the Flutter app, ensure you have the **Flutter SDK** installed from [flutter.dev](https://flutter.dev/docs/get-started/install) and an emulator or device ready (Android/iOS emulator or physical device).
 Follow these steps:

-1. **Clone the Repository**: `bash git clone https://github.com/your-username/your-repo-name.git cd your-repo-name `
+1. **Clone the Repository**: `git clone https://github.com/oyhaan/linear_regression_model.git` and then `cd linear_regression_model/summative/flutter_app`
-2. **Install Dependencies**: `bash flutter pub get `
+2. **Install Dependencies**: `flutter pub get `
-3. **Set the API URL**: Open `lib/pages/input_page.dart`, find the API endpoint variable (e.g., `final String apiUrl = 'https://crop-yield-predictor-rb5g.onrender.com/predict';`), and confirm it matches `https://crop-yield-predictor-rb5g.onrender.com/predict`.
+3. **Set the API URL**: Open `lib/pages/input_page.dart`, find the API endpoint variable (e.g., `final String apiUrl = 'https://summative-belf.onrender.com/predict';`), and confirm it matches `https://summative-belf.onrender.com/predict`.
-4. **Launch the App**: `bash flutter run `.
+4. **Launch the App**: `flutter run`.
 To use the app: on the input screen, input values for rainfall, pesticides, temperature, year, and choose the crop type and country from dropdowns, tap the "Predict" button to send the data to the API, and check the predicted yield or any errors on the results screen.

 ## Demonstration Video